Report a petroleum discovery

 - evaluation and estimate of resources report.

 Notification of the discovery must be made as soon as possible.
-The notification must include all of the following:
+The notification must include the:

-- permit/licence in which the discovery was made
+- permit or licence in which the discovery was made

 - name of the discovery well